SmarterApp/RDW_Documentation/docs/Runbook.Localization.md

 Some implications to consider:

-1. Any new localization may be overridden, but must be configured for each tenant individually if the default is not adequate.
+1. Any new localization may be overridden but must be configured for each tenant individually if the default is not adequate.
 2. Any removed default localization will no longer be shown in the UI, but any "orphaned" tenant overrides should be removed manually to avoid confusion.

 ### Categories